Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-our-first-angular-project.md

 Angular is a component-driven framework like we see in React as well.

-It's written in Typescript, making our lives easier and using HTML as its main frontend.
+It's written in Typescript, making our lives easier and using HTML as its primary front end.

 ## Installing the Angular CLI

-We first need to set up the Angular CLI (Command Line Interface) to get started.
+To start, we must first set up the Angular CLI (Command Line Interface).
 This is a tool we can run in our terminal and can be used to generate specific components for us.

 Open your favorite terminal ([iTerm2 is mine]()) and run the following command.